-DIGITAL TRANSFORMATION: WHAT IT IS AND HOW TO START IT
+DIGITAL TRANSFORMATION: WHAT IT IS AND HOW TO GET STARTED

 NOVEMBER 15, 2017 - EDZEL LAPIRA, CEO

-Over the last several years, the industrial segment has seen a proliferation of interconnected and complementary technologies, including the Internet of Things (IoT), Smart Factory, Industry 4.0 and the Industrial Internet.
-This has inspired companies to undergo major digital transformations in the hopes of reaping benefits such as increased productivity and reduced downtime.
+The industrial segment has seen a proliferation of interconnected and complementary technologies recently, including the Internet of Things (IoT), Smart Factory, Industry 4.0 and the Industrial Internet.
+This has inspired companies to undergo major digital transformations to reap benefits such as increased productivity and reduced downtime.

 The hype surrounding those technologies have also made them more desirable.
 However, many end-users are still confused about how they can initiate their own digital transformation programs.